Mortification (band): Rowe diagnosed with leukaemia

-In late 1996, Steve Rowe was diagnosed with acute lymphatic leukemia, and after 18 months he was in remission despite a seemingly failed bone marrow transplant.
+In late 1996, Rowe was diagnosed with acute lymphatic leukemia.
+He was in remission after 18 months despite a seemingly failed bone marrow transplant.
 Soon after, Mortification recorded their tenth album, Triumph of Mercy, and released it in August 1998.
 It was issued by Rowe Productions in the US and Nuclear Blast Germany in Europe.
-Lyrically, the album focused on the experiences of Rowe and the band during the previous two-years.
-The style of the album was a mixture of groove and thrash.
+The lyrics focused on the band's experiences of the previous two-years.
+The album mixed groove and thrash.
 They followed with a North American tour.

-1999 saw the release of Hammer of God, also a mix of thrash and groove.
-The death metal elements had vanished, but the religious message of the lyrics remained.
-The band's line-up was Rowe, with Keith Bannister on drums and Lincoln Bowen on guitar.
+1999 saw the release of Hammer of God, another mix of thrash and groove.
+The death metal elements faded but the religious message remained.
+The band's line-up was Rowe with drummer Keith Bannister and guitarist Lincoln Bowen.
 They undertook another European tour to promote Hammer of God.
-By August that year, the group had sold a total of a quarter of a million albums across Europe and the US.
+By August that year, the group had sold a quarter of a million albums across Europe and the US.

-In 2000, Mortification released another live album, recorded at Black Stump Festival in 1999, called 10 Years Live Not Dead, which mainly featured material from their newer albums plus a new song called "Dead Man Walking".
-Keith Bannister left the band, and a replacement was found in the very young drummer Adam Zaffarese.
+In 2000, Mortification released another live album, recorded at Black Stump Festival in 1999, called 10 Years Live Not Dead.
+It mainly featured material from their newer albums and the new song "Dead Man Walking".
+Bannister left the band and Adam Zaffarese replaced him.

-The new line-up released the album The Silver Cord is Severed in 2000 and the band went on its first world tour.
+The new line-up released the album The Silver Cord is Severed in 2000.
+The band went on its first world tour.
 The music continued to be thrash and groove.
-While many fans thought the album was the weakest effort in the band's career, The Silver Cord is Severed sold well like its processors.
+While many fans thought the album was the band's weakest, The Silver Cord is Severed sold well.
 This was due to the fact that – like Nuclear Blast founder Markus Staiger stated in a newsletter – had become "some kind of superstars in the Christian metal scene".

 Return to death/thrash roots

-In early 2008, the band's nine early records were re-released by Polish Metal Mind Productions.
+In early 2008, Polish Metal Mind Productions re-released the band's nine early records.

-On 6 June, it was announced that Mortification will record a new album in 2009.
+On 6 June, it was announced that Mortification would record an album in 2009.
 On 5 August, the band stated that they would record a demo for the new album.
-On 4 February, Rowe announced that the album titled The Evil Addiction Destroying Machine was partially completed, and it was released early June.
-Confusing many fans, Steve Rowe has reportedly called the new musical direction "easy-listening thrash".
-Rowe noted in a message for The Metal Resource about the reception of The Evil Addiction Destroying Machine: "With all new Mort releases there have been mixed response; pretty black and white.
+On 4 February, Rowe announced that the album The Evil Addiction Destroying Machine was partially completed, and it was released early June.
+Rowe confused fans by reportedly calling the new musical direction "easy-listening thrash".
+Rowe noted in a message for The Metal Resource about the reception of The Evil Addiction Destroying Machine, "With all new Mort releases there have been mixed response; pretty black and white.
 Some Really Like It and some really Don't Like It.
 But I knew with presenting the band in a reinvented way it was an excitingly dangerous move!"

 In 2016, Rowe spoke in an interview about a re-pressing of Post Momentary Affliction on vinyl.
 He stated that former drummer Jayson Sherlock redesigned the artwork.